EmanueleFrancazi/PCNGD-Algorithms/README.md

 ### Per class DataLoader
 In our experiments, it is essential to monitor individual class performance.
 Not only that; some of the algorithms also require the calculation of the gradient associated with each class.
 To facilitate this division we define a data loader associated with each class.
 We associate with the latter a batch size parameter set by the imbalance ratio (and by the oversampling strategy, if any, operated by the specific algorithm).
 To clarify this point, let us consider a practical example. \
 Let us imagine simulating PCNSGD (one of the available algorithms) with a binary dataset of 10000 images and an imbalance ratio of 9:1 (so 9000 images belonging to the majority class and 1000 to the minority class).
 Let us now assume that the **BS** parameter is equal to 100, for example.
 In this case, I will then proceed by defining two data loaders (one for each class) and defining in each of them a batch size parameter following the imbalance ratio.
 I will thus obtain 100 batches for the two data loaders with 90 and 10 elements in each batch, respectively.
 In this way, within each batch of a given data loader we will find only images belonging to the same class.
-We can at this point, at each step, propagate one batch for each class, save the gradient to an auxiliary variable, reset it, and finally proceed to update the network weights after all classes have propagated one of their batches.
+We can at this point, at each step, propagate one batch for each class, save the gradient to an auxiliary variable, reset it, and finally proceed to update the network weights after all classes have propagated one of their batches. \
 Note that this approach also automatically ensures that each class is represented within the batch.
+This on the other hand places a limit on the possible choice of batch sizes; in the previous example, for instance, we cannot choose a batch size smaller than 10 since we would end up with a different number of per-class batches for the two classes.
+In the case of a problematic choice of batch size, the program displays a message warning us of the problem.